Vishal24102002/screensharing/README.md

 </ol>

 ## Installation of Library :
-The pip command to install ttkinter videos library for use
+The pip command to install sreensharing library for use
 <pre><code> pip install screensharing </code></pre>

 ## Usage :
 \*\* Notes **only for 0.0.2 version**
 ### From Server-Side (sender) :

 <pre lang='sh'>
+# will change the import style later
 import importlib
 screenshare = importlib.import_module("screenshare-main")
 import socket

 host=socket.gethostname()